Using the queue in the Sonos app

 How the queue works

 The queue for your Sonos product works like a dynamic playlist.
-Any time you play a song or an album on Sonos, it’s first added to the music queue before it starts playing.
+Any time you play a track or an album on Sonos, it’s first added to the music queue before it starts playing.

-You can add specific songs or albums to the queue to create a playlist on the fly.
-Our article on adding songs to the queue covers some specific options you can use to build your playlist as you go.
+You can add specific tracks or albums to the queue to create a playlist on the fly.
+Our article on adding tracks to the queue covers some specific options that you can use to build your playlist as you go.

-Once there are songs in your queue, they can be shuffled, set to repeat, or crossfade between songs.
-You can edit the queue, modifying the order of the songs or removing them.
+Once there are tracks in your queue, they can be shuffled, set to repeat, or crossfade between tracks.
+You can edit the queue to remove tracks or change the track order.

 View the current queue